ripeworks/wordpress-cluster/README.md

 - [Bref Documentation](https://bref.sh/docs)
 - [Bref runtimes](https://runtimes.bref.sh/)

+An EFS access point must be attached to the function, and for this your Lambda function will need to be in a VPC.
+Which also most likely means you will need a NAT Gateway in your VPC to access the internet.

 ## Kubernetes

 Use Kubernetes as a container platform to run tiny stateless instances of Wordpress.
 Each container uses EFS for file storage, and RDS for database storage.